BiMediX2: Bio-Medical EXpert LMM for Diverse Medical Modalities: Introduction

 \section{Introduction}

-Recent advancements in healthcare AI, including medical large language models (LLMs) and large multimodal models (LMMs), have shown great potential in improving access to quality medical advice.
-However, these advancements remain predominantly English-centric, leaving significant gaps in addressing the healthcare needs of non-English-speaking populations.
-This language bias limits the accessibility and utility of AI-driven medical solutions in regions where languages like Arabic are widely spoken, creating a pressing need for more inclusive and multilingual models.
-Furthermore, conventional medical LMMs (\cite{zhang2024generalist,li2023llavamed, chen2024dragonflymultiresolutionzoomsupercharges} see Fig~\ref{fig:lmeval_sota}) generally compromise their advanced medical text-based understanding when \mbox{integrating multimodal capabilities.}
+Recently, medical Large Language Models (LLMs) and medical Large Multimodal Models (LMMs) have shown promising results as conversational assistants for improving accessibility to quality medical advice.
+However, most medical Vision-Language Models (VLMs) referred to interchangeably as medical LMMs in this paper often compromise their text-based understanding (i.e., medical LLM performance) when integrating multimodal capabilities, making it challenging to interact seamlessly with users (see LLM+VLM column in Tab.~\ref{tab:comparison_llm}).
+This is particularly challenging when users initially ask general medical queries in text format and later follow up with questions related to user-provided medical images introduced mid-conversation to provide \mbox{additional supporting information.}

+In addition to supporting diverse LLM and LMM tasks, such as multi-turn conversations and report generation, it is also desirable to support various medical image modalities, such as radiology and pathology, in a unified model.
+However, as shown in Tab.~\ref{tab:comparison_llm}, state-of-the-art medical LMMs, such as MiniGPT-Med \cite{alkhaldi2024minigpt}, are either restricted to a limited set of medical image modalities, such as radiology, or require separately fine-tuned models for each downstream task (e.g., BiomedGPT \cite{zhang2024generalist}), posing significant challenges for real-world deployment.

+Moreover, advancements in medical LLMs and LMMs remain predominantly English-centric, leaving significant gaps for non-English-speaking populations, particularly in languages like Arabic, spoken by over 400 million people.
+Unlike most state-of-the-art medical LLMs, BiMediX \cite{pieri2024bimedix} (referred to as BiMediXv1 in this paper for clarity) supports Arabic-English bilingual interactions and offers diverse text-based interaction capabilities, such as multi-turn conversations, report summarization, and question-answering.
+However, it is limited to text modality and lacks medical image understanding capabilities.

-Our project, BiMediX2, strives to address the aforementioned limitations of existing medical LMMs by introducing a Bio-Medical EXpert Large Multimodal Model (LMM) built on the Llama3.1 architecture.
-It achieves state-of-the-art performance in medical image understanding while also excelling in text-based medical LLM evaluations.
-BiMediX2 facilitates seamless user interactions in both English and Arabic, leveraging our extensive, purpose-built bilingual multimodal \mbox{healthcare dataset BiMed-V.}
+To address the aforementioned limitations of existing medical LMMs, we propose BiMediX2, a Bio-Medical EXpert Large Multimodal Model that supports diverse medical tasks and modalities while also facilitating seamless user interactions \mbox{in both English and Arabic.}